 - In very hot dry weather avoid more remote sections of trails where there is limited vehicle access.

-- Abide by all trail closure signage and any instructions from Parks and Wildlife Service or other emergency staff.
+- Abide by all trail closure signs and any instructions from Parks and Wildlife Service or other emergency staff.

 If you encounter a bushfire on foot